duglin/helloworld/README.md

   get a URL (route) of the form `<app-name>.<namespace>.containers.appdomain.cloud`.
-This Istio rule will (due to the wildcard) will allow us to deploy any application and not have to setup a special rule for each application to get it to route its traffic to Istio.
+This Istio rule will (due to the wildcard) will allow us to deploy any application and not have to set up a special rule for each application to get it to route its traffic to Istio.
 - The Istio gateway we're using here is what will manage all of the advanced networking that we'll leverage, such as load-balancing and traffic routing